My Obsession with Growing Dried Heirloom Beans

 What do you plan to cook or make?
 As you are shopping, you’ll undoubtedly be reading the seed descriptions.
 Some beans are noted for creamy soups while others might retain their shape more for baked beans or stews or marinated bean salads….

-Beans are fast growers and like heat (like the other plants on this list), so definitely don’t worry so much about getting them started really early indoors, and definitely wait until all danger of frost has passed.
+Once you have your seeds ready for sowing, you’ll need to decide when to sow and how to sow.
+Beans are fast growers, and they like warm weather (like the other plants on this list), so definitely don’t worry so much about getting them started really early indoors.
+Additionally, wait until all danger of frost has passed.
+You can actually see the frost damage that killed my beans one year here.
 There is an exception: runner beans!
 This family of perennial legumes actually does well when started in cooler weather.
 I’m not saying they like frost, but they could be the earliest bean you plant in early spring.

 I’ve gotten in the habit of both direct sowing AND transplanting my various bean plants.
-For the earliest round, I typically will start in containers because this allows me to maximize my growing space for as long as possible before switching out plants.
-As the Summer progresses, I try and direct sow for ease.
-Direct sowing is really simple unless you have pest problems (I do!), so if you’d like to hear more about my direct sowing versus transplanting philosophy, check out What Does Direct Sowing Versus Transplanting Mean?
+For the earliest round of sowing, I typically will start my beans in containers because this allows me to maximize my growing space for as long as possible before switching out plants.
+As the Summer progresses, I try and direct sow my beans for ease.
+Direct sowing is really simple unless you have pest problems (I do!).
+If you’d like to hear more about my direct sowing versus transplanting philosophy, check out What Does Direct Sowing Versus Transplanting Mean?

 I follow the seed packet instructions for seed depth and space my plants anywhere between 4-6 inches apart.
 If I direct sow, I’ll plant 2-3 inches apart and see how the germination goes.